 The Human-AI Workflow

-A typical sprint looks like this:
+A typical sprint looks roughly like this for me:

 From Concept to WebRTC